adamboy7/DSUwU/README.md

 so motion data is ignored.
 While capturing, the menu entry changes to **Stop input capture** which ends the capture and reverts the menu.

-The **Start motion capture** tool records accelerometer and gyroscope values at a high polling rate.
-After selecting the save location, the viewer writes a JSON line for each poll including the timestamp, slot, motion timestamp, accelerometer and gyro readings.
+The **Start motion capture** tool records accelerometer and gyroscope values whenever the viewer receives a new packet.
+After choosing where to save, the viewer writes a JSON line each time the motion data changes containing the timestamp, slot, motion timestamp, accelerometer and gyro readings.
 While active, the menu entry shows **Stop motion capture** to end the session.

 The **Packet Parser** tool opens a window with a scrolling text box where raw DSU packet bytes can be pasted (for example from a Wireshark capture).
 After